Macro to Convert Excel to Pipe Delimited Text File (3 Methods)

 Next iData

 This piece of code first specifies the range.
-We started our range to convert from B6 to the last.
-Then print every value of that range joined by the delimiter in the text file.
+We started our range from B6 and are going to the end of the sheet.
+The code prints every value of that range joined by the delimiter in the text file.
 This is a continuous iteration process until it covers the last cell count of the dataset.

 Close #iFile